SoyVitou2019/Github-Template/README.md

 <p> In this research we adjust a little bit of architecture and the main thing in this research is about dataset, we try to figure out of abusive image </p>
 <h2><a href="">🌱 Real-time Chat App in year 2 </a></h2>
 <p> In this project I'm using Node Js and express Js as backend for broadcast message and deploy this application with share hosting render.com. </p>
+<h2><a href="">🌱 Attendance System Tracking using Facial recognition in year 3 </a></h2>
+<p> this website and system we are using laravel for full stack and we deploy it by using docker, and for attendance tracking we are using face recognition by using python and apply it in raspberrypi for recording attendance  </p>

 <h3>Open source projects</h3>
 <table>